 What is a Policy Bundle

-Policies A policy is made up from a set of rules that are used to perform an evaluation on a container image.
-These rules can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials in image, manifest changes, exposed ports or any user defined checks.
-These policies can be deployed site wide or customized for specific images or categories of applications.
+A policy is made up from a set of rules that are used to perform an evaluation on a source repository or container image.
+These rules can include checks on security vulnerabilities, package allowlists, denylists, configuration file contents, presence of credentials, manifest changes, exposed ports, or any user defined checks.
+These policies can be deployed site wide or customized for specific source repositories, container images, or categories of applications.
 A policy bundle may contain one or more named policies.

-Whitelists A whitelist contains one or more exceptions that can be used during policy evaluation.
+An allowlist contains one or more exceptions that can be used during policy evaluation.
 For example allowing a CVE to be excluded from policy evaluation.
-A policy bundle may contain multiple whitelists.
+A policy bundle may contain multiple allowlists.

-Mappings A policy mapping defines which policies and whitelists should be used to perform the policy evaluation of a given image based on its registry, repository name, and tag.
-A policy bundle may contain multiple mappings including wildcard mappings that apply to multiple tags.
+A policy mapping defines which policies and allowlists should be used to perform the policy evaluation of a given source repository or container image.
+A policy bundle may contain multiple mappings including wildcard mappings that apply to multiple elements.

-Trusted Image List A Trusted Image list defines one or more images that will always pass policy evaluation regardless of any policy violations.
-Trusted images can be specified by name, image ID or image Digest.
-A policy bundle contains a single list of Trusted Images
+An allowed image defines one or more images that will always pass policy evaluation regardless of any policy violations.
+Allowed images can be specified by name, image ID, or image digest.
+A policy bundle contains a single list of allowed images.

-Blacklisted Image List The Blacklisted Image list defines one or more images that will always fail policy evaluation.
-Blacklisted images can be specified by name, image ID or image Digest.
-A policy bundle contains a single list of Blacklisted Images
+A denied Images list defines one or more images that will always fail policy evaluation.
+Denied images can be specified by name, image ID, or image digest.
+A policy bundle contains a single list of denied images.

-The Policy Manager displays a list of bundles loaded in the system.
-Each Policy Bundle has a unique name, unique ID (UUID), and optionally a description.
+The Policy Manager displays a list of policy bundles that are loaded in the system.
+Each policy bundle has a unique name, unique ID (UUID), and an optional description.

 Anchore Enterprise supports multiple bundles.
-The Anchore API, CLI, and CI/CD plugins support specifying a Bundle when requesting an image evaluation.
+The Anchore API, CLI, and CI/CD plugins support specifying a bundle when requesting an source repository or container image evaluation.
 For example, the development team may use a different set of policy checks than the operations team.
 In this case, the development team would specify their bundle ID as part of their policy evaluation request.

 If no bundle ID is specified, then Anchore Enterprise will use the active bundle which can be considered as the default bundle.
 Only one bundle can be set as default/active at any time.
 This bundle will be highlighted with a green ribbon.

-Note: Bundles which are not marked as Active can still be explicitly requests as part of policy evaluation.
+Note: Bundles which are not marked as Active can still be explicitly requested as part of a policy evaluation.

-If multiple users are accessing the Policy Manager or if policy bundles are being added or removed through the API or CLI then you may update the list of bundles using the refresh button.
+If multiple users are accessing the Policy Manager, or if policy bundles are being added or removed through the API or CLI, then you may update the list of bundles using the clicking Refresh the Bundle Data.

 anchore cli policy list

-You will be prompted to name the policy bundle.
+Add a name for the policy bundle.
 This name should be unique.

-If you have a JSON document containing an existing policy bundle then this may be uploaded into Anchore Enterprise.
+If you have a JSON document containing an existing policy bundle, then you can upload it into Anchore Enterprise.

-Policy Bundle files can be dragged into the dropzone, indicated by a blue plus sign, or clicking in the dropzone will open a file selector dialog allowing a bundle to be loaded from the local filesystem.
+You can drag Policy Bundle files into the dropzone, indicated by a blue plus sign.
+Or, you can click in the dropzone to load a bundle from the local file system.

-Selecting OK will perform validation on a bundle.
+Click OK to perform a validation on a bundle.
 Only validated bundles may be stored by Anchore Enterprise.

 anchore-cli policy add /path/to/my/policy/bundle.json

-Selecting the Edit Policy button will open the policy bundled viewer which is described in the following page.
+- Click Edit Policy to open the policy bundled viewer which has the following options.

-The following command can be run to list delete a bundle using the Anchore CLI.
-The policy must be referenced by its UUID
+Note: Use the following command to delete a bundle using the Anchore CLI.
+The policy must be referenced by its UUID.
+For example:

 $ anchore-cli policy del 2c53a13c-1765-11e8-82ef-23527761d060

-The following command can be run to download a bundle using the Anchore CLI.
-The policy must be referenced by its UUID
+Note: Use the following command to download a bundle using the Anchore CLI.
+The policy must be referenced by its UUID.
+For example:

 $ anchore-cli policy get 2c53a13c-1765-11e8-82ef-23527761d060 --detail > bundle.json